BHCSSD/20.1/README.md

 - The rest of the function definition is the function body.
 Note:
   - The body is always enclosed in curly braces `{}` inside the function definition.
-  - The body should contain a `return` statement, which immediately ends the function and returns the result of the call to that function.
+  - The body should contain a `return` statement, which **immediately** ends the function and returns the result of the call to that function.
   - If the function completes without a `return` statement, then JavaScript automatically returns the value `undefined`.

-- Once a function is defined, you can call it just like any other function.
+- Once a function is defined, you can call it just like any other function: `rect(10,10,10,10)`,`circle(100,100,50`) etc
 - When you call the function, you must provide arguments, one for each parameter, in order.

 **Question: True or False: every function call returns some value?**